ondrejch/DAQ-DT5781/fpigs/README.md

 ABOUT:

-"F-PIGS" is a Four channel data acquisition system GUI for DT5781.
+Four-channel Position Indicating Gamma Sensor (F-PIGS) is a data acquisition system GUI for DT5781.
 It is written in C++ and uses the ROOT/C++ framework.
 The channel parameters are optimized for an NaI scintillator.